Jack1021ohoh/Emotion_Recognition/README.md

 ---
 ### Description
-This project is the final project for the Data Mining and Knowledge Discovery course, where I used Python to develop models to recognize the emotions of Twitter messages (including anger, fear, joy, love, sadness, and surprise).
-First, I used wordcloud to find out the common words used in each category.
-Next, I trained multiple deep learning models to recognize emotion in Twitter messages.
-Moreover, I tried to do Few-shot Prompting on LLM to perform this task.
+This project is the final project for the Data Mining and Knowledge Discovery course, where I used Python to develop models for recognizing emotions in Twitter messages, including anger, fear, joy, love, sadness, and surprise.
+The analysis began with generating word clouds to identify common words associated with each emotion category.

+Subsequently, I trained multiple deep learning models to accurately classify emotions in the Twitter messages.
+In addition to these models, I experimented with Few-shot Prompting on large language models (LLMs) to explore its effectiveness in emotion recognition.

 ---
 ### Built With